 Conditional Acceptance.
 Mid-Atlantic Christian University may grant to an applicant "Conditional Acceptance" to the University if in the judgment of the Admissions staff, all the requirements for admission have been met, but the university has not received final/official transcripts or official score reports.
 No financial aid (federal aid or institutional aid) will be disbursed until all final, official transcripts are received.
 If upon receiving final/official transcripts or official score reports it is determined that the student has not met admission standards then that student will be withdrawn immediately from all courses and denied admission to Mid-Atlantic Christian University.
 Such action may result in the student having financial burdens dependent upon federal financial aid guidelines.
-If the conditions for acceptance are not met by the end of the current enrollment session or semester the student will be denied an opportunity to register for any subsequent session or semester until the conditions are satisfied.
+For online students, if the conditions for acceptance are not met by the end of the current enrollment session the student will be denied an opportunity to register for any subsequent session until the conditions are satisfied.
+For on-campus students, if the conditions for acceptance are not met by the end of the first two weeks of the semester (i.e., drop/add date) the student will be administratively withdrawn from the current semester.